-PrintMusic includes an impressive set of note entry and editing palettes, yet it's so easy to use that you'll be composing quality pieces of music in no time.
-Each tool on every palette includes tooltips that activate when you place the cursor over them.
-The brief descriptions in these tooltips cut down the time needed to thumb through a thick manual, scan the online help files or complete one of the included tutorials.
+This music composition software has an impressive set of note entry and editing palettes, yet it's so easy to use you can quickly start composing quality music with very little instruction.
+Each tool on every palette includes a tooltip that activates when you place your cursor over it.
+These brief tool descriptions cut down on the time you need to spend thumbing through a manual, scanning online help files or watching video tutorials.

-PrintMusic notates music in real time with the use of a MIDI keyboard connected to your computer.
-This is a great feature that allows you to see the music on your computer screen as you play.
-Another really nice feature is the Scroll View, which displays the score horizontally.
-This lets you see more of the score on the screen at one time, especially if you have a widescreen monitor.
-It also allows you to work seamlessly with the score without worrying about changing pages.
+Another one of Finale’s nice features is its Scroll View, which displays your score horizontally.
+This lets you see more of the score on the screen at a time, especially if you have a widescreen monitor.
+It also allows you to work seamlessly with the score, without changing pages.

-Finale PrintMusic has just about everything you should look for in music notation software.
-You can input notes in a variety of different ways, as well as print and export sheet music in the form of graphics and MIDI files.
-This software is compatible with all computer operating systems, so you can add this wonderful software to any computer platform needed.
+Finale PrintMusic has just about everything we look for in music notation software that costs less than $200.
+You can input notes in a variety of different ways, as well as print and export sheet music as graphics and MIDI files.
+It isn’t compatible with Mac operating systems, but if you have a Windows computer, this notation software is a good value.